 Again, an over simplified picture of a process, but without the CE bubble.

 The obvious difference is that several phases of the CE marking are embedded into the development process and that the CE bubble is gone.
 A process can be represented in many ways, but this is a good representation of how simple it can be.

 Of course!
 By including demands from many different directions, you will have a complete picture to work from:

-If you get this right, I argue that you are well on your way to avoiding escalating costs at the end.
+If you get this right, I argue that you are well on your way to avoiding escalating costs in the end.

 So, what do I do about all this?

-When I meet customers today we often start discussing the products, but with my background in development, we soon get into how they actually work and I see a common thread that can’t be ignored.
-Way too many people simply wait way too long with starting the CE marking work.
-What we eventually conclude is that yes, we will look at the product, but it’s more important to look at the process.
+When I meet customers today we often start discussing the products.
+Still, with my background in development, we soon get into how they actually work, and I see a common thread that can’t be ignored.
+Many people simply wait way too long to start the CE marking work.
+We eventually conclude that yes, we will look at the product but it’s more important to look at the process.

-I want CE marking to be a natural part of your process and everyday activities, which will simplify your CE marking work.
-Or rather, you should not work with CE marking, you should develop your product and the CE marking should come automatically.
+I want CE marking to be a natural part of your process and everyday activities, simplifying your CE marking work.
+Or rather, you should not work with CE marking.
+You should develop your product and the CE marking should come automatically.

 So, I recommend that you think about how you work with CE marking and if there is any truth in what I say.
 If it is, maybe you should remove that CE bubble?